Moyo.Exchange

 07 | Validation & Core Journeys

-The Pivot: Balancing Heritage with Usability
+The Strategic Pivot: Heritage vs. Usability

 Meaningful Branding: The name "Moyo" (Yoruba for "I Rejoice") was chosen to evoke the joy of communal support.
+This cohesive vision ensures the brand resonates emotionally with the Sub-Saharan diaspora.

 09 | The Core User Journeys

-The Strategy: I broken down the process into bite-sized steps, using real-time feedback and a welcoming tone of voice to motivate users through the identity and live-photo checks.
+Creating an account is the highest-friction point due to mandatory ID verification.
+I broke the process into bite-sized steps using Progressive Disclosure and a welcoming tone of voice to motivate users through live-photo checks.

 The Result: A secure, compliant process that feels like a conversation, not an interrogation.

-2. Frictionless Funding (Add Money)
+2. Frictionless Funding (The Liquidity Journey)

-3. Peer-to-Peer Transfers (Send Money)
+3. Peer-to-Peer Transfers (Eliminating "Sender Anxiety")

-4. Community Growth (Referrals & Sharing)
+4. Community Growth (The Viral Loop)

 10 | Reflections & Future Roadmap

-The Road Ahead
+The Road Ahead: Strategic Evolution